 - attach your current curriculum vitae (CV)

-- email your application by close of business 31 May 2019 to Helen Farragher with the subject line: 'Rotary Club of Toowong Feros Nursing Students' Grants'.
+- email your application by 14 April 2020 to Wendy Raitelli with the subject line: 'Rotary Feros Nursing Students’ Grants'.

 What happens next?

-We will email you to let you know if you've been shortlisted.
-We will hold interviews in early June 2019
+We will email you to let you know if you have been shortlisted.
+Interviews will be held in the week commencing 27 April 2020.

 Once you've completed your placement, you must: